3D Animation Production Process

 Animation – creates an illusion of movement by a series of pictures or frames, creating realistic motions to a high level of detail.
 Bringing characters to life!
 We will send work-in-progress (WIP) playblasts, on scheduled milestones to the client, for their feedback and approval on timings and camera movements.

-Once the animation has been completed, the pre-render (which can also be referred as the final playblast) is sent to the client for final approval.
+Once the 3d animation production has been completed, the pre-render (which can also be referred as the final playblast) is sent to the client for final approval.

 Visual Effects (VFX) would also commence in this stage of production, delivery WIP playblast for feedback and approvals.